trading-app-ca/part-a-docs/README.md

 **What:** Wants to update his profile information
 **Why:** To keep his account details current and secure

-* As Michael, I want to update my profile information including my email and password so that I can keep my account details current and secure.
+* As Michael, I want to update my profile information including my first-name, last-name, email and password so that I can keep my account details current and secure.

 **Persona:** Karen, a user with multiple accounts
 **What:** Wants to delete her account